opengeospatial/ogcapi-features/core/README.md

 # OGC API - Features - Part 1: Core

-This folder contains the content for the OGC API - Features - Part 1: Core standard.
+This folder contains the content for the standard OGC API - Features - Part 1: Core.

-The repo is organized as follows:
+The folder is organized as follows:

 * standard - the main standard document content
   - organized in multiple sections and directories